-Child Custody under Colorado law is known as “parental responsibility” and encompasses “parenting time” (who the Child is with) and “decision-making” for major decisions regarding the Child.
-Parental responsibility cases can be brought as part of a divorce but the Parents do not have to be married to bring a parental responsibility case.
-The custody of a Child is at stake and Colorado law has provided a means by which that custody can be determined–regardless of the marital status of the Parents.
-Be prepared for your case by hiring an experienced child custody support laywer in Coloraod Springs.
+Child custody under Colorado law is known as “parental responsibility” and encompasses “parenting time” (who the child is with) and “decision-making” for major decisions regarding the child.
+Parental responsibility cases can be brought as part of a divorce but the parents do not have to be married to bring a parental responsibility case.
+The custody of a child is at stake and Colorado law has provided a means by which that custody can be determined–regardless of the marital status of the parents.
+Be prepared for your case by hiring an experienced child custody support lawyer in Colorado Springs.

 Talk to a Child Custody Support Lawyer In Colorado Springs – Call to Schedule a Consultation: (719) 475-1495

 Child custody determinations are made based upon the “best interest of the child”.
 This means that a parent’s wishes are considered, but not necessarily controlling on the Court.
 Title 14, specifically 14-10-124, Colorado Revised Statutes, (C.R.S.) provides a list of issues a court must decide to determine the best interest of the child.
 The list includes:

 - The wishes of the child’s parents as to parenting time;

 - The wishes of the child if he or she is sufficiently mature to express reasoned and independent preferences as to the parenting time schedule;